 It's the Same, Now It Sucks: While overshadowed by certain other complaints found here, another major one is that the film feels like little more than an episode of TNG, which is doubtlessly a consequence of writer Michael Pillar having worked exclusively in television before this.
 Insurrection would end up being the only feature film he ever wrote.

-Misaimed Fandom: While Dougherty's motives are ultimately sympathetic, it's rather disconcerting for some that so many fans of the franchise see his plans of mass-kidnapping and invasion of a neutral civilisation as completely reasonable simply because he has a few legal loopholes on his side.
+Misaimed Fandom: While Dougherty's motives are ultimately sympathetic, it's rather disconcerting for some that so many fans of the franchise see his plans - i.e., invading an occupied planet, kidnapping the entire population and stealing its resources in a way that will make the planet uninhabitable, and possibly completely destroying whatever made the resource so valuable in the first place - as completely reasonable simply because he has a couple of legal loopholes on his side.
+Most likely because, other than the ethical issues around the relocation, nobody in the actual movie even questions his assertion that the plan will work and save billions.

 Ron the Death Eater: A lot of people found the Ba'ku repugnant because they didn't want to share the medical benefits their planet could provide.
-No, they didn't want to be forcibly relocated and their planet destroyed.
-Supposedly they're preventing medical benefits that could save billions of lives from the Dominion, but considering the people who came up with the "destroy the planet" plan worked with the Dominion, maybe trusting them at their word isn't the best plan A.
+Supposedly they're preventing medical benefits that could save billions of lives from the Dominion, but considering the people who came up with the "destroy the planet" plan worked with the Dominion, maybe trusting them at their word isn't the best idea.

-Rooting for the Federation: The Federation had very good reasons for trying to force the Bak'u off the planet to study the anomaly.
-They were also initially trying to get the Bak'u off peacefully, only to have their plans thwarted by the "heroes".
-Even when they resorted to more drastic measures, they still found nonlethal means to try and remove the Bak'u.
+Rooting for the Federation: The Federation are considered by many (including some members of the cast) to have had very good reasons for trying to force the Bak'u off the planet to study the anomaly, and they were consistently willing to use non-lethal methods to do so.
 See Strawman Has a Point below.

 Special Effect Failure: ILM didn't come back for this film (in part due to being busy on The Phantom Menace, though Rick Berman said at the time that he wouldn't have hired them anyway, since he felt other FX houses could provide the same quality for cheaper) and the quality of visual effects suffered a major drop as a result.
 The effects aren't terrible for the most part, but they were considerably behind even what other film were doing with CGI in 1998.